-What is an Overdraft Replacement Facility?22nd May 2018
+What is an Overdraft Replacement Facility?Published on 22nd May 2018 - Last update on 8th January 2019

 Although growing your business and ensuring sustainability no doubt sits at the top of your list of priorities, making sure your cash flow each month can keep up with your plans isn’t easy.
 As your business continues to operate, you may run into seasonal trading high and lows, but if your monthly revenue falls below what’s required over a prolonged period it can cause problems when managing your finances.
 If you do encounter such a situation you might consider applying for an Overdraft Facility, but that isn’t the only option that’s available to you.
 If you’re looking for external funding in order to support your business’ finances, here’s what you need to know when considering an Alternative Overdraft.